Bhoomi (band): Style

-This is the only band which defines its music as ‘urban folk'.
+Bhoomi's genre has been described by the Times of India as "urban folk."
 The band uses a fusion of modern, urban lyrics with rural Bengali folk tunes like baul, which was a very early style of music by wandering minstrels in rural Bengal or Bhatiyali (traditionally sung by the boatmen on the Ganges and also the Padma in Bangladesh).
 They have also re-done old folk songs which were unknown to the modern day urban Bengali and revived such gems with an infusion of fresh music and a lively spirit and pep to the old songs.

 The band's efforts have been to expand their brand of urban music beyond the college campus and youth circuit to the older listeners.
 One of their main inspirations behind their music is everyday city life, which they experience and which is experienced by so many people everywhere.
 One of Bhoomi's first released songs 'Barandaye Roddur' went on to become a mainstream hit and is still immensely popular today.

 Their popularity is rooted in a unique sound that combines a variety of traditional folk tunes with an array of western rhythms with western instrumentation and mixed harmoniously with Bengal's folk instruments like the Khamak, Ektara, Khonjoni, etc.